Braces for kids – when should you get them?

 Development of adult teeth and jaws begins at age 6 and continues until age 18+ for most children.
 According to Oral B, sociologically the perfect time for orthodontics is from 10-14 years of age as this is when the teeth can be easily influenced without affecting your appearance when it matters more, such as during your career or much later in life.

 It’s also safer to treat younger mouths as they are often healthier.
 Adults are at a higher risk of gum disease and tooth decay which can complicate braces treatment as braces are harder to clean and if not cared for properly can be a breeding ground for bacteria.
 Children’s teeth may be slightly more resilient to these problems, although of course it’s still important to brush and floss thoroughly every day.

 Do I have to wait until all baby teeth have fallen out to get braces?

-No you don’t have to, although it is usually recommended that your child has most of their adult teeth when treatment begins.
+No you don’t have to, although it is usually recommended that your child has most of their adult or permanent teeth when you start treatment.
 If you are concerned about how your child’s baby teeth are growing through then early intervention orthodontics could be an option for you.